Measuring Pie for Hoof Boots (Part 2 of the 3 Part Series on Transitioning to Hoof Boots)

 Links That Might Interest You

-In case you’re still up for some more reading, here’s some articles you might enjoy.
+In case you’re still up for some more reading, here are some articles you might enjoy.

 - “Off With Her Shoes“, Part 1 of my 3 part series on transitioning from steel shoes to bare feet